andreypopp/dream-totp-auth/README.md

 Few notes:

+- The app is a toy example:

+  - No real email interactions - the OTP codes are simply printed on terminal.
+    It's up to a real application to decide how to send emails.

+  - No persistent storage and no proper abstraction for it.
+I've just consolidated the API for persistent storage and expected data types in `Data` module but all other code use it directly.

 - User registration process asks for username, email and password:

   - After initial registration form user is asked to confirm email by entering an